David Bowie wins posthumous BRIT 'Icon' award

-LONDON The late visionary British rock star David Bowie was honoured with a posthumous "Icon" award at the BRITs music ceremony in London on Wednesday night, just over a month after his death.
+LONDON The late visionary British rock star David Bowie was honored with a posthumous "Icon" award at the BRITs music ceremony in London on Wednesday night, just over a month after his death.

 Bowie was paid an emotional tribute first by British singer Annie Lennox, then by his friend, British actor Gary Oldman, who picked up the award on Bowie's behalf.